Do you think it matters if you stay Flexible as you age?

 - Decrease your risk of injury

-Why is important as a senior that we stretch?
+Why is important that, as seniors, we stretch?

 Mayo goes on to say: